renyming/SOEN691_BIG_DATA/README.md

 | ----------------------------------- | ------------------------------------ |
 | ![before](./report_pics/before-filtering.png) | ![after](./report_pics/filtering.png) |

-* Advantages of outlier filtering:

-During our experiments, outlier detection helps MC-NN model a lot.
-Before filtering, the MC-NN model (theta=2, mx=25) performed 82.959% on F1-score, while after filtering, the best model (same theta and mx) performed 89.272% on F1-score.

-The behind reason we analyzed is: outlier detection and filtering avoid the model to split a parent micro cluster to accommodate extrema in the dataset.
-So micro clusters only split when necessary, which increases the overall accuracy.

 #### (2) Feature normalization:
 We transformed values on the 38 quantitative columns to the range between 0 and 1, so that the model won’t be biased towards any feature.